John Kepe: Capture & Execution

 On the night of 25 February, Sergeants Botha and Potgieter, as well as four constables, headed for the Boschberg again.
 The police had theorised that the bandit had to have been curing all the mutton he was stealing so despite the rainy weather, Botha and a Constable Mafukuzele laid an ambush near a salt shed on the farm, Grootfontein.

 In a stroke of luck for the police, Kepe stumbled into the ambush party on the very same night and after a brief scuffle, Sgt.
 Botha drew his firearm and Kepe surrendered.

 Moments after his arrest, John Kepe requested to accompany the police officers back to his cave so that he may retrieve his tobacco.
 Kepe then led the police to the cave where he had lived in for more than a decade.

 Inside the cave, there was a wealth of stored stolen goods, including cooking utensils, supplies and clothes.
 Kepe further revealed two other caves he had used which had remained undiscovered prior to his capture.

 One cave Kepe called his “icebox’’, which was fitted with wire for hanging and curing meat, while the other was used to store more than 100 sheepskins.

 Upon returning to the farm Ongegund, Sgt.
 Potgieter was reunited with Kepe, the man he had arrested several times many years back in Pearston.

-Kepe's trial began at the magisterial court in Cradock on the 19th of March 1952.
+Kepe's trial began at the magisterial court in Cradock on 19 March 1952.
 He arrived to the courthouse and addressed the throng of onlookers and spectators outside the courthouse by yelling “I am the Samson of the Boschberg!
 When the Philistines caught Samson, all the other Philistines came out to look at him just as you are doing today!’’

-The trial completed on the 22th of April in the same year.
+The trial completed on April 22 of the same year.
 John Kepe had confessed in full all of his crimes and was found guilty of burglary, stock theft and the murder of Dirk Goliath.
 Kepe was permitted to address the court and he said, pointing to the jury “If these people are without sin, then they can hang me.’’

 Before being led away after the proceedings, Sgt.
 Potgieter and Kepe enjoyed a friendly conversation.
 Two months later, Kepe requested to see Potgieter again for a final time.
 This meeting, was the last time Kepe met with anyone outside of prison.
 Potgieter never discussed the details of his final meeting with Kepe shortly before Kepe’s execution.

 John Kepe, the self-proclaimed "Samson of The Boschberg" was executed by hanging at the Pretoria Gallows on 25 June 1952.